TokenMarketNet/walletconnect-wizard/README.md

 * *support*: Link to the support - displayed on connection page if the user is having issues
 * *blockchains*: ids of supported blockchains - currently `ethereum` and `binance`
 * *install*: direct installation links to different platform
-* *operations*: what kind of operations this support: transactions, signing, etc.
+* *operations*: what kind of operations this support: transactions, message signing, etc.

 # License